debezium/debezium-examples/outbox/README.md

 select * from inventory.purchaseorder po, inventory.orderline ol where ol.order_id = po.id;
 ```

-Getting a session in the Postgres DB of the "shipment-quarkus" service:
+Getting a session in the Postgres DB of the "shipment" service:

 ```console
 $ docker run --tty --rm -i \